State Comparison

 These numbers are estimates.
 Individual circumstances vary based on location within each state, family size, profession, and lifestyle.
 Use our free New Hampshire calculator or Vermont calculator to model your specific financial scenario.

-Data sources: Census Bureau ACS, Tax Foundation, HUD FMR, BLS.
-Last verified January 2026.
-Calculators provide estimates only — consult a qualified professional for financial advice.
+Inputs include Census Bureau ACS, Tax Foundation, HUD FMR, and BLS data.
+Last reviewed January 2026.
+Some values are estimates; consult a qualified professional for financial advice.